by By Saul McLeod published 2007

 Con: Impossible to match people exactly, unless identical twins!

-Experimental design refers to how participants are allocated to the different conditions (or IV groups) in an experiment.
+Experimental design refers to how participants are allocated to the different conditions (or IV levels) in an experiment.
 There are three types:

-1. Independent measures / groups: Different participants are used in each condition of the independent variable.
+1. Independent measures / between groups: Different participants are used in each condition of the independent variable.

-2. Repeated measures: The same participants take part in each condition of the independent variable.
+2. Repeated measures /within groups: The same participants take part in each condition of the independent variable.

-3. Matched pairs: Each condition uses different participants, but they are matched in terms of certain characteristics, e.g. sex, age, intelligence etc.
+3. Matched pairs: Each condition uses different participants, but they are matched in terms of important characteristics, e.g. gender, age, intelligence etc.